Multilevel Surrogate-based Control Variates: Background

 \subsection{Control variates}

 In this section, we present a well-known variance reduction technique using auxiliary random variables $Z_1,\dots,Z_M$ as control variates.
-We denote by $\tau_1,\dots,\tau_M$ the statistics of the control variates that correspond to the statistic $\theta$ that we seek to estimate.
-These control statistics $\tau_1,\dots,\tau_M$ are assumed to be known exactly.
+We denote by $\tau_1,\dots,\tau_M$ statistical parameters related to the control variates $Z_1,\dots,Z_M$, and assume they are known exactly.
 Then, the CV estimator is defined as

 where $\hat{\theta}$ and $\hat{\boldsymbol{\tau}} = ^\intercal$ are \emph{unbiased} MC estimators of $\theta$ and $\boldsymbol{\tau} = ^\intercal$, respectively, based on a \emph{common} input $n$-sample $\mathcal{X}$, and where $\boldsymbol{\alpha} \in \mathbb{R}^M$ is the control parameter.
 We note that the CV estimator is unbiased by construction, regardless of the value of the parameter $\boldsymbol{\alpha}$, and that its variance reads